DEUTSCHKLUB/go-le-m/README.md

 [Demo Video](https://youtu.be/uEVXhjQmvMs)

+*Link to the hosted copy shared with a member of the golem comms team*

 ## Use ##
 * Upload images into the envelope to add them to the batch
 * Enter a name for the batch